cedricbahirwe/Emojaz/README.md

 Learn about Emojis in a fun way

--- Need to be worked one, An experiment turned into an app
+-- From idea to appstore in 1 day